Tuvalu Travel Guide

 If you lose your patience trying to connect to the Wi-Fi, you will find respite, at the TPL Internet Café, which is located inside the Post Office building.
 Open seven days a week (until 11pm), you enter the café through the door on the airfield side of the building.

-Tuvaluan handicrafts include woven products such as fans, mats and baskets, hand-painted bed linens (ask for the Kaica Tapulaa co-operative), woodcarvings and necklaces.
+Tuvaluan handicrafts include woven products such as fans, mats and baskets, hand-printed linens, woodcarvings and necklaces.

-Although there are no souvenir shops in the country, as I traveled around Funafuti I passed different groups of people producing handicrafts who were happy to sell their products.
+Although there are no souvenir shops in the country, as I travelled around Funafuti, I passed different groups of people producing handicrafts who were happy to sell their products.

-Whenever a flight departs, ladies selling handmade shell necklaces setup stands outside the airport terminal, selling their wares to departing Tuvaluan’s who love to wear them on the flight as a reminder of home.
-At a few dollars each, they make for ideal souvenirs.
+Whenever a Fiji Airways flight comes to town, ladies selling handmade shell necklaces setup stands outside the airport terminal, selling their wares to departing Tuvaluan’s who love to wear them on the flight as a reminder of home.
+At a few dollars each, they make for inexpensive souvenirs.

 It was here that researchers from the Royal Society of London, accompanied by Australian professor Edgeworth David (hence the name), drilled down to 340 metres to test Charles Darwin’s theory of coral atoll formation.
 The results of the drill were inconclusive but a second drill many years later on the Marshall Islands (and to a depth of 1,300 metres) proved Darwin’s theory was correct.